aidarm/HeatsApp/4_system_architecture.md

 ---

-`Dynamic approach` control policy enables one of the two static control policies for the two different actors (staff member or student).
+`Dynamic` control policy enables one of the two static control policies for the two different actors (staff member or student).
 It is important to remember that switching between control policies by the dynamic control policy occurs only at active time.

 __Student:__
 * The system is automatically heating one lab for the students as a default value.